stdombek/docs/content/en/docs/Acquisitions/Receiving/_index.md

 Usually, an order consists of a receiving title that may have one or more pieces attached.
 For example, if you order a journal, the receiving title would be the journal name and the attached pieces would include each issue of the journal.

 Purchase order lines can also be used to represent Packages.
 A package order line is created in the Orders app as a single purchase order line, but it can’t be located or received in the Receiving app because it represents the acquisition of multiple titles (for example, a monographic standing order).
-In order to receive the titles that are included in a package, you must either [add the titles to the purchase order line] (../acquisitions/orders/#adding-package-titles-to-an-order-line) or create the receiving titles in the Receiving app and link them to the Package POL.
+In order to receive the titles that are included in a package, you must either [add the titles to the purchase order line](../orders/#adding-package-titles-to-an-order-line) or create the receiving titles in the Receiving app and link them to the Package POL.

 The **New** action allows you to create the receiving titles that come in a package so that they can be received by the library.
 This action also allows you to link existing instances to a package POL if you want to create a relationship between the instance and the order.
 In this case, the receiving title is searchable by its related POL number.